 It is, however, one of the easiest categories to reduce dramatically.
 It’s difficult to change your housing arrangements on a whim, but you can change your grocery habits this week!

 Food is easy to overspend on because eating is necessary (and fun).
 But that doesn’t make it a fixed expense!
 These are my tips for drastically reducing your monthly spending on food.

 But first, take stock of your current spending.

 It shouldn’t be a surprise that simply recording your spending (manually, please!) can help you spend less.

 Furthermore, how will you know if you're saving anything if you're not tracking it anywhere?
-Click here to set up a (free forever!) budget.
+Click here to set up a quick budget and start tracking.

 With the obligatory make-a-budget griping out of the way, let’s get down to it.

 When you see clickbait articles with titles like: “How I saved $1,000/month on food” — this is how they did it.

 Between buying a sandwich, soda, and chips everyday ($15 each workday), and a few date nights a week (at $50 each) and takeout a few times a month ($40), food was eating a hole in our budget.

 Now we live like monks in the Himalayan mountains and eat nothing but turnips and porridge – home-cooked, of course!